Thanksgiving weekend in the United States America typically involves

 - and rehashing old family stories.

-For others, thanksgiving weekend might be a time to
+For other families, Thanksgiving weekend might be a time to

 - visit friends